Aura Router

 Identifying Router Errors

-To detect whether the error originated from the router internals or from your own endpoint logic, use the helper isRouterError.
+To detect whether the error originated from the router internals or from endpoint logic, use the helper isRouterError.

 A RouterError provides:

-These make it straightforward to return structured JSON error responses.
+These properties facilitate returning structured JSON error responses.

 import { createRouter, isRouterError, type RouterConfig } from "@aura-stack/router"